talon-one/talon_one.rb/docs/IntegrationApi.md

 Delete customer's personal data

-Delete all attributes on the customer profile and on entities that reference this customer profile.  **Important:** - Customer data is deleted from all Applications in the [environment](https://docs.talon.one/docs/product/applications/overview#application-environments)   that the API key belongs to.
-For example, if you use this endpoint with an API key that belongs to a sandbox Application,   customer data will be deleted from all sandbox Applications.
-This is because customer data is shared   between Applications from the same environment. - To preserve performance, we recommend avoiding deleting customer data during peak-traffic hours.
+Delete all attributes on the customer profile and on entities that reference this customer profile.  > [!warning] **Warning** > - Customer data is deleted from all Applications in the >   [environment](https://docs.talon.one/docs/product/applications/overview#application-environments) >   that the API key belongs to.
+For example, if you use this endpoint with an API key that belongs >   to a sandbox Application, customer data will be deleted from all sandbox Applications. >   This is because customer data is shared between Applications from the same environment. > - To preserve performance, we recommend avoiding deleting customer data >   during peak-traffic hours.

 ### Example